-With current economy many consumers to re-evaluate their cosmetic surgery plans.
+With the current economy, many consumers re-evaluate their cosmetic surgery plans.
 More people may choose less invasive procedures such as injectables and fillers instead of major surgeries, to buy time until the economy rebounds.
 In fact, a recent poll of consumers and plastic surgeons released at the annual scientific meeting of the American Society of Plastic Surgeons (ASPS) in Chicago found that 27 percent of the survey participants were considering less expensive options, compared with 20 percent six months ago.

 Will consumers be penny-wise but pound-foolish in 2009?
 As the recession continues, many doctors may cut prices on surgical procedures as well as injectables to help attract new patients.
 But buyer beware: The worst thing you can do is put price before professional training.